Search

 Ask direct questions about how the property actually functions day to day:

-- Is there a cistern, tinaco, or other storage system?
+• Where is the a cistern, tinaco, or other storage system located?

 This is one of the most important parts of due diligence for land and off-grid homes.
 A beautiful lot with ocean views can feel very different depending on whether its water setup is simple and established or still needs planning.